RandyRDavila/The-Optimist/README.md

 - `notebooks/`: Contains Jupyter notebooks for running the *Optimist* experiment.

-## Installation

-To install the required dependencies, follow these steps:

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.